Thermoelectric generator

-A thermoelectric generator (TEG), also called a Seebeck generator, is a solid state device that converts heat flux (temperature differences) directly into electrical energy through a phenomenon called the Seebeck effect (a form of thermoelectric effect).
+A thermoelectric generator (TEG), also called a Seebeck generator, is a solid state device that converts heat (driven by temperature differences) directly into electrical energy through a phenomenon called the Seebeck effect (a form of thermoelectric effect).
 Thermoelectric generators function like heat engines, but are less bulky and have no moving parts.
 However, TEGs are typically more expensive and less efficient.
+When the same principle is used in reverse to create a heat gradient from an electric current, it is called a thermoelectric (or Peltier) cooler.

-Thermoelectric generators could be used in power plants to convert waste heat into additional electrical power and in automobiles as automotive thermoelectric generators (ATGs) to increase fuel efficiency.
+Thermoelectric generators could be used in power plants and factories to convert waste heat into additional electrical power and in automobiles as automotive thermoelectric generators (ATGs) to increase fuel efficiency.
 Radioisotope thermoelectric generators use radioisotopes to generate the required temperature difference to power space probes.
+Thermoelectric generators can also be used alongside solar panels.

 History

-In 1821, Thomas Johann Seebeck discovered that a thermal gradient formed between two different conducting material (has electromagnetic property) can produce electricity.
-At the heart of the thermoelectric effect is the fact that a temperature gradient in a conducting material results in heat flow; this results in the diffusion of charge carriers.
+In 1821, Thomas Johann Seebeck discovered that a thermal gradient formed between two different conductors can produce electricity.
+At the heart of the thermoelectric effect is that a temperature gradient in a conducting material results in heat flow; this results in the diffusion of charge carriers.
 The flow of charge carriers between the hot and cold regions in turn creates a voltage difference.
 In 1834, Jean Charles Athanase Peltier discovered the reverse effect, that running an electric current through the junction of two dissimilar conductors could, depending on the direction of the current, cause it to act as a heater or cooler.

+George Cove had accidentally invented a photovoltaic panel, despite intending to invent a thermoelectric generator with thermocouples, in 1909.
+He notes that heat alone didn't produce any power, only incident light, but he had no explanation for how it could be working.
+The operational principle is now understood to have been a very simple form of Schottky junction.

 Efficiency

-The typical efficiency of TEG's is around 5–8%.
+The typical efficiency of TEGs is around 5–8%, although it can be higher.
 Older devices used bimetallic junctions and were bulky.
 More recent devices use highly doped semiconductors made from bismuth telluride (Bi2Te3), lead telluride (PbTe), calcium manganese oxide (Ca2Mn3O8), or combinations thereof, depending on application temperature.
 These are solid-state devices and unlike dynamos have no moving parts, with the occasional exception of a fan or pump to improve heat transfer.
 If the hot region is around 1273K and the ZT values of 3 - 4 are implemented, the efficiency is approximately 33-37%; allowing TEG's to compete with certain heat engine efficiencies.

 As of 2021, there are materials (some containing widely available and inexpensive arsenic and tin) reaching a ZT value > 3; monolayer AsP3 (ZT = 3.36 on the armchair axis); n-type doped InP3 (ZT = 3.23); p-type doped SnP3 (ZT = 3.46); p-type doped SbP3 (ZT = 3.5).